0xPolygonZero/r1cs/README.md

 - `GadgetBuilder::assert_permutation`, which efficiently verifies a permutation using an AS-Waksman network
 - Methods for sorting lists of expressions, such as `GadgetBuilder::sort_ascending`
 - Methods for working with Merkle trees, such as `GadgetBuilder::merkle_tree_root`
-- Common cryptographic constructions such as Merkle-Damgård, Davies-Meyer, and Sponge functions.
+- Common cryptographic constructions such as Merkle-Damgård, Davies-Meyer, and Sponge functions
-- MiMC and Poseidon
+- R1CS-friendly primitives like MiMC, Poseidon and Rescue

 ## Core types